awvalenti/fugaescorregadia/logbook.md

 ### Planned goals
 - Quick study of possible solutions for finishing aplay process
 - Adopt quickest solution that solves present problems
+- Pause/resume on Linux

 ### Findings
 - process.on('beforeExit') or 'exit' don't run on Ctrl-C
+- ...but process.on('exit') runs on uncaught exception!!

 ### Decisions
 - Will keep simplest solution for finishing aplay processes for now: